REPORTING PROHIBITED CONDUCT AND INVESTIGATION PROCESS

 - Newly discovered material information that was not known/available and which likely could have changed the finding of responsibility or the sanction imposed had it been available.

-- Bias or a conflict of interest with regard to the Title IX Officer, Investigator(s), or Determination Officer(s) that materially impacted the outcome or the sanction.
+- Bias or a conflict of interest with regard to the Title IX Officer, Investigator, or Determination Panel that materially impacted the outcome or the sanction.

 B. The party submitting the appeal must set forth in detail the grounds for review and must attach all materials that they wish to have considered in the appeal process.
 The Title IX Officer will provide a copy of the appeal to the other party, at which time they may provide a written response if they choose.